Systematic Analysis and Comparison of Security Advice as Datasets

 These questions are related to usability, but typically for IT workers other than end-users; the primary advice targets appear to be IoT manufacturers and software developers---but we find, typically not security experts, and expect few small to medium IoT device manufacturers employ deep teams of security experts.
 Note that here, the subject of analysis is security advice itself, not the resulting products per se.
 We believe that the quality and usability of such security advice is under-studied---both for IoT, and in general.

-In this work we provide an informal and then a systematic analysis of two advice documents for IoT security \cite{DCMScodeOfPractice, ETSI2020}.
-For our systematic analysis we employ the \textit{security advice coding} (SAcoding) method, which involves qualitative data coding and has been used on a 1013-item advice dataset \cite{Barrera2022}.
-The two datasets we use are coarser (higher level), and our analysis includes comparing the two.
-The SAcoding method measures actionability (explained later), which we view as a desirable characteristic of advice.
+In this work we provide an informal and then a systematic analysis of advice from two documents addressing IoT security \cite{DCMScodeOfPractice, ETSI2020}.
+For the systematic analysis we employ our \textit{security advice coding} (SAcoding) method, which involves qualitative data coding and has been used on a 1013-item advice dataset in previous work \cite{Barrera2022}.
+The datasets we explore herein are coarser (higher level), and our analysis includes comparing them.
+The SAcoding method measures actionability (Table~\ref{tab:definitions}), which we view as a desirable characteristic of advice.
 We also consider how security advice in general might be improved.

 Through this work and by analysis of these particular datasets, we aim to further understand various characteristics of popular security advice---hoping that this may illustrate characteristics important to advice-givers aiming to produce more well-targeted, actionable advice for advice recipients to rely upon.